gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 Reinforcement learning (RL) consists of an *agent* interacting with its *environment* by carrying out *actions*.
-The agent then receives signals (which include the environment's new *state* and *reward*) back from the environment which it then uses to select the action it will make next, such that the reward is maximised over time.
+The agent then receives signals (which include the environment's new *state* and *reward*) back from the environment.
+It then uses these signals to select its next action, such that the reward is maximised over time.
 This is illustrated in the figure below.